edgedelta/docs/docs/configuration/outputs-streams.md

   index: metric-index
 ```

+***

 #### Set Up the Splunk Integration

+Before you can set up a Splunk output, you must have the HEC token and HEC endpoint avaialble.
 At a high level, to set up a Splunk output, you must:

 * Configure an HEC token in Splunk
 * Determine the correct HEC endpoint in Splunk
 * Import the Edge Delta dashboard into Splunk

+> **Note**
+>
+> The process to set up a Splunk output varies for Splunk Cloud and Splunk Enterprise users.

 #### Step 1: Configure an HEC Token in Splunk

-The process to set up a Splunk integration varies between Splunk Cloud and Splunk Enterprise.

 ##### Option 1: Splunk Cloud
 * Create a Splunk HTTP Event Collector (HEC) and Token